Serpukhov: 19th Century

-In 1812, the population of Serpukhov and the county participated in the Patriotic War.
+In 1812, the population of Serpukhov and the county participated in the defense of the Russian Empire following the French invasion of Russia in 1812.
 The militia of the Moscow province consisted of 2,246 residents of Serpukhov county.
 The war did not affect the city directly.
 The industry continued to produce most of the canvas produced in the region.
 At that time there were 14 factories with 855 textile mills in Serpukhov.
 During this period, the industry is reoriented to the production of cotton products.
 If in 1812 the first cotton enterprise of Alexey Ignatieff appeared in the city, in 1814 eleven factories were functioning.
 The largest of them were the enterprises of A. Serikov, Ignatius Shilkin, I. Serikov, Maxim Konshin.
 There were also three tannery factories in Serpukhov, and a paper factory was operating in the Alexandrov suburb (now the village of Borisovo).

 Between 1810 and 1840, the number of people employed in urban enterprises increased to five thousand, with 950 employees employed in suburban factories in the fence, and the number of workers in other enterprises in the county to 2,000.
 The largest factories are owned by the Families of Konshin and Tretyakov.
 The leading industry of the Serpukhov industry is the production of cotton products.
 Thus, 4500 people are employed in seven paper-weaving and sitzenabive enterprises, 493 people are employed in ten linen.
 The main products of the industry: sith, mitkal, padded headscarves, canvas.